Business & Finance

 Business Analyst Salary Overview

-The Business Analyst is a sought-after profession in the United States with a median annual salary of $85,260.
-Compensation typically ranges from $50,200 for entry-level positions to $138,000 for experienced professionals in high-demand markets.
+The Business Analyst is one of the most important roles in the Business & Finance sector of the US economy in 2026.
+With a median annual salary of $85,260, compensation for this position ranges from $50,200 at the entry level to $138,000 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Business Analyst in the US earns between $50,200 and $138,000 per year, with a median of $85,260.